Quick Page Links

-Power pumping (also referred to as cluster pumping) mimics the sporadic, frequent feeding of an infant who is going through a growth spurt.
+Power pumping (also called cluster pumping) mimics the sporadic, frequent feeding of an infant going through a growth spurt.
 During a growth spurt, a baby will feed more often and for longer periods.
 PP tricks the body into producing more milk by replicating “cluster feeding."
 The increased removal of milk increases the release of prolactin.
 This is the hormone that increases milk production.
 Read more about how breast milk is produced and lactation hormones.

 Always opt for breastfeeding over pumping when possible!

-Power pumping should never replace the time that your baby spends on the breast, and it should also not replace your regular pumping schedule (the recommended 15 min every 3 hours).
-Instead, it should be used as a boost and to use in addition to everything you are already implementing to increase supply.
+Power pumping should never replace the time your baby spends on the breast and should also not replace your regular pumping schedule (the recommended 15 min every 3 hours).
+Instead, it should be used as a boost and in addition to everything you are already implementing to increase supply.

 How to Power Pump